ZiHuiC/CS203Project/README.md

 DO NOT RETURN THE OBJECT ITSELF.
 WHEN SPRINGBOOT TRIES TO CREATE THE JSON, IT WILL LEAD TO A STACK OVERFLOW.
 Finally, all of the mappings work.

+## Note
+should include get username because getting by id makes no sense when u login by username also need to have UserAlreadyExistException in addUser

 ### Get all listings
 /listingpage